Kirsten West: Godmother of Southern Rock

 Issues #1 through #21 of Hittin’ the Note are available to peruse in the ABB’s Special Collection at Macon’s Washington Memorial Library (as are issues of the Les Brers newsletter).
 Some articles are available for viewing and downloading on duaneallman.info, and copies also circulate among collectors on eBay and Etsy.

 Dinner at the renovated Big House, home of Wests, meant more than food.
-Here, Kirsten serves her home cooking to Judy Petty, Chris King, Bonnie Bramlett of Delaney & Bonnie (her hero), and Dru Lombar of Grinderswitch: a snapshot of the life she built, where her dining table became as vital to Southern Rock’s story as any stage.
+Here, Kirsten serves her home cooking to Judi Petty, Chris King, Bonnie Bramlett of Delaney & Bonnie (her hero), and Dru Lombar of Grinderswitch: a snapshot of the life she built, where her dining table became as vital to Southern Rock’s story as any stage.
 Originally published in Macon Magazine.

 Managing Blueground Undergrass